 If you’re working with an Android device, you can easily pair the Samsung Health and Google Fit apps with Strava.

-If wanting to connect with the Apple Health App, grab your iOS device and head to Strava’s mobile app to set that up.
+If wanting to connect with your iPhone’s Apple Health App, grab your iOS device and head to Strava’s mobile app to set that up.

-From here, you’ll be directed to the Health Access page, where you can enable data sharing from Strava.
+- From here, you’ll be directed to the Health Access page, where you enable data sharing and syncing permissions.

-If you forego the extra expense of purchasing a power meter, Strava does have its own internal capabilities.
-Just keep in mind that the calories burned are a true estimate – Strava’s best guess of how hard you worked.
+If you forego the extra expense of purchasing a power meter, Strava does have its internal capabilities.
+Remember that the calories burned are a true estimate – Strava’s best guess of how hard you worked.